 DHL charges a minimum of ¥4000~ (around $35 US Dollars), as it sends any item as weighing a minimum of 3.5kg.
 While Tenso’s minimum delivery charge is of ¥2,500 (around $20 US Dollars).
 Actual prices vary depending on region and weight, check here for DHL prices, and here for Tenso prices.

-- Sometimes the site is slow, wait for it to load (or refresh if takes over a minute).
+- Sometimes the website is slow, wait for it to load (or refresh if takes over a minute).

-- For clothing I’d recommend buying one size larger than normal, as Japanese sizes are a little smaller than EU/USA sizes (if you use L, order an XL).
+- For clothing it’s recommend to buy one size larger than normal, as Japanese sizes are a little smaller than EU/USA sizes (if you use L, order an XL).

 - If you wish to track the shipment, the shipping email should include a code (depending on what shipping method you chose).
 Remember that it may change carriers once it enters your country.